 Public Health and Liberal Arts (Bachelor's Degree and Master of Public Health)

-Eligibility: Students should be advanced enough to complete their concentration as well as all general college requirements by the end of their junior year.
+Eligibility: Students should be advanced enough to complete their major as well as all general college requirements by the end of their junior year.
 Minimum eligibility requirements are:

 - Must have completed a minimum of 100 credits by the end of their junior year, thus enabling them to graduate in the fall term of their senior year.